 - Demolition Order - Requires vacation and demolition of the property

 In most cases we will either serve a Hazard Awareness Notice or an Improvement Notice.

-Failure to comply with a notice or order could result in the Council completing the repair at the landlords cost and/or the landlord being prosecuted.
+Failure to comply with a notice or order could result in the Council completing the repair at the landlords cost, a fixed penalty charge of up to £30,000 and/or the landlord being prosecuted.